zama-ai/concrete/README.md

     print(f"Evaluation of {' + '.join(map(str, example))} homomorphically = {result}")
 ```

-if you have a function object that you cannot decorate, you can use the explicit compiler API instead
+if you have a function object that you cannot decorate, you can use the explicit `Compiler` API instead

 ```python
 import concrete.numpy as cnp